SNSystems/pstore/README.md

 # Getting started
 ## Using the read and write utilities

 The [pstore-read](tools/read/) and [pstore-write](tools/write/) tools provide a simple way to experiment with the capabilities of the pstore library.
-Consider the following exchange (which assumes a bash shell):
+Consider the following exchange:

     $ echo foo > foo.txt
     $ echo bar > bar.txt